imorteza/privch-client-flutter/README.md

 </a>
 </p>

-A modern VPN client built with Flutter supports Android and Windows but does not provide international communication services.
+PrivCh is a modern VPN client built with Flutter that supports Android and Windows, but does not offer international communication services.
 The app is also available on [Google Play](https://play.google.com/store/apps/details?id=xinlake.privch).

 | Directory | Description |
 |---------|---------|